 Vittoria’s tire designers provide a great tire choice for those gravel bikers who aren’t afraid of a muddy adventure route but might be limited by frame clearance issues.

-With its company casing size, the Terreno Wet G2.0 will fit in virtually any gravel bike’s rear triangle.
+With its sub-40mm casing size, the Terreno Wet G2.0 will fit in virtually any gravel bike’s rear triangle.
 If you frequently take on long rides on muddy roads beneath grey skies, the open tread pattern of Vittoria’s Terreno Wet G2.0 will be hugely beneficial.

-By creating adequate room on the contact patch for mud to clear itself during wheel rotation, the Terreno Wet G2.0 prevents clogging.
-There is a sacrifice in ultimate rolling resistance, but whereas gravel tires with smaller tread blocks might roll faster, they’ll also clog much quicker, rendering them incapable of transferring brake forces.
+Plenty of spacing between the tread allows mud to clear itself during wheel rotation, the Terreno Wet G2.0 prevents clogging.
+There is a sacrifice in ultimate rolling resistance, but whereas gravel tires with smaller tread blocks might roll faster, they’ll also clog much quicker which reduces grip.

-Tires with a narrower profile have the ability to cut into muddy trails, finding any semblance of grip that might be a touch deeper into the compounded sedimentation.
+The narrow shape helps the tire to cut into muddy trails, finding any semblance of grip that might be a touch deeper into the compounded sedimentation.
 Although larger casing tires provide better comfort, in the case of a wet-weather gravel bike ride, you’ll want something that can dig into the surface, a task for which the Terreno Wet G2.0 has appropriate sizing.

 Excellently suited to grimy conditions, the Terreno Wet G2.0 also features graphene in its rubber compounds, something which Vittoria prioritizes in its tire formulation and fabrication.
 The chemical interaction of rubber and graphene enhances the overall properties of its Terreno Wet G2.0 tire in terms of grip and lifespan.

 WTB’s Raddler is a good example of semi-slick mountain bike tire technology finding a repurposing to gravel bikes.
 Enduro mountain bikers discovered the benefit of a rear tire with pronounced edge tread and tightly packed, smaller, center blocks.
 WTB has successfully migrated that product knowledge from its mountain bike to gravel tire offering.